praxis/praxis-site/docs/reference/design/actions.md

 same manner.
 There is a subtle difference, however, and that is that using 'ANY' will truly accept any incoming HTTP verb string, while listing them in several routes will need to match the specific supported names.
 For example, an 'ANY' route like the above will be able to match incoming requests like `"LINK /"` or `"UNLINK /"` (assuming the Web server supports it).

 Remember that Praxis prefixes all your resources' routes with a string based on the name of your enclosing endpoint definition class, in this case '/blogs' since our class is called `Blogs`.
 You can, however, override the prefix for a single route by prepending '//' to the path (like in the example above) if you don't want the resource-wide prefix to apply.
 Alternately, you can provide a special prefix of either `''` or `'//'` in the routing block to clear the prefix for any other paths given.

 *Note*: The above 'resetting' behavior of '//' applies *only* to any Resource-level route prefixes that may be defined.
-It will *not* override an API-wide `base_path` if one is defined (see [Global Api Info](global-api-information/)).
+It will *not* override an API-wide `base_path` if one is defined (see [Global Api Info](api-definition#global-information)).

-You can inspect the complete Praxis routing table using `praxis routes` or `rake praxis:routes`:
+You can inspect the complete Praxis routing table using `praxis routes` or `bundle exec rake praxis:routes`:

 ```bash
 $ rake praxis:routes